plp13/qman/man/qman.1.md

 'false' when using a GUI web browser for handling http(s) links.
 Similarly, _reset_after_email_ should be set to 'false' when using a GUI email client for e-mail links.

+## Include directive
+Supplemental configuration files can be included using:

+**include** _path_

+Where _path_ is either an absolute path to the supplemental, or a path relative to the directory component of the configuration file that performs the inclusion.

 # ENVIRONMENT
 Users should take care setting their **TERM** environment variable to match